Top 10 Monarch Cards in Magic: The Gathering

 Behemoth provides a versatile unit; his 5/5 stats alongside trample (which deals pierce damage through blockers) help in battle while his monarch ability lets your lands tap for additional mana while you're king of the hill!
 His six mana cost may turn some away, but thanks to green's various ramping and free-creature gimmicks like "Norwood Priestess" and "Mosswort Bridge", you'll have Behemoth out before you know it.

 Trample is useful in general, but particularly so with monarch, as it lets you easily land combat damage on your foe to reclaim your title if stolen.
-Competent in ramp, monarch, and even dinosaur decks (the lizard type qualifies as such), Behemoth has won me several games and remains one of my favorite green cards, especially since he costs less than three dollars!
+Competent in ramp, monarch, and even dinosaur decks (the lizard type qualifies as such), Behemoth has won me several games and remains one of my favorite green cards, especially since he costs less than six dollars!

 Which card do you prefer?